 Individual registration is open and available online to individual registrants with a birth month of September, October, or November.
 Refer to the table below for important registration dates to remember.

 The online renewal application is made available 60 days prior to your registration deadline.
 If you attempt to file the form prior to your renewal period, the form and fee(s) will be returned to you immediately. *NOTE: PINs are no longer necessary for registration.
 You may access your record using the user ID and password you created.

-May 27, 2014: The Oklahoma Accountancy Board has been notified by NASBA that the AICPA has released the second wave of scores for Window 2/2015.
+August 25, 2015: The Oklahoma Accountancy Board has been notified by NASBA that the AICPA has released the second wave of scores for Window 3/2015.
 You can view the unofficial score(s) by logging into your record.
 Do not be alarmed if you do not immediately see your score(s).
 The scores are released in no particular order as to the sections or dates that the sections were completed.
 The scores posted are preliminary and have not been certified by the Oklahoma Accountancy Board as official scores.
 It is anticipated that you will receive by mail your official results within 7 working days from the date the unofficial results become available.
 After viewing the unofficial score online or receiving the official score notice you may immediately apply to retake a section or sections if necessary.

 Request for PIN (Exam candidates only) - Complete the Request for PIN form to initiate the Qualification Application process.
 Instructions on how to complete the Qualification Application process will be included with your PIN information sent via email.

 List of Current Successful Candidates (Window 2/2015 Posted 6/24/2015)

 New Board Office hours: Starting January 2, 2015, the OAB will be open from 7:30-5:00 Mon-Fri.

 FIRMS PERFORMING ATTESTATION ENGAGEMENTS IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS (YELLOW BOOK)